Subterranean Press Magazine: Spring 2013

 FADE TO BLACK.

 This scene will stay with you.
-You will find yourself thinking, The child’s song—only two lines of which are intelligible—will remain with you long after many of the grimmer, more graphic details are forgotten.
-Two eerie, poignant lines: Later, you’ll come across an article in American Cinematographer (April 2006), and discover that the screenwriter originally intended this to be the final scene, but was overruled by the director, who insisted it was too anticlimactic.
+You will find yourself thinking, That’s where it should have ended.
+That would have made a better ending.
+The child’s song—only two lines of which are intelligible —will remain with you long after many of the grimmer, more graphic details are forgotten.
+Two eerie, poignant lines: Stay with me and together we will live forever./Death is the road to awe.
+Later, you’ll come across an article in American Cinematographer (April 2006), and discover that the screenwriter originally intended this to be the final scene, but was overruled by the director, who insisted it was too anticlimactic.

 Which isn’t to imply that the remaining twenty minutes are without merit, but only that they steer the film in a different and less subtle, less dreamlike direction.
-Like so many of the films you most admire—Bergman’s, Charlie Kaufman’s, Herzog’s, David Lynch’s —this one is speaking to you in the language of dreams, and after the child’s song, you have the distinct sense that the film has awakened, jolted from the subconscious to the conscious, the self aware.
+Like so many of the films you most admire—Bergman’s Det sjunde inseglet, Charlie Kaufman’s Synecdoche, New York, Herzog’s Herz aus Glas, David Lynch’s Lost Highway—this one is speaking to you in the language of dreams, and after the child’s song, you have the distinct sense that the film has awakened, jolted from the subconscious to the conscious, the self aware.
 It’s ironic, therefore, that the next scene is a dream sequence.
 And it is a dream sequence that has left critics divided over the movie’s conclusion and what the director intended to convey.
-There is a disjointed, tumbling sequence of images, and it is usually assumed that this is simply a nightmare delivered to the Countess by the child.
+There is a disjointed, tumbling series of images, and it is usually assumed that this is simply a nightmare delivered to the Countess by the child.
 However, one critic, writing for Slovenska Kinoteka (June 2005), has proposed it represents a literal divergence of two timelines, dividing the historical Báthory’s fate from that of the fictional Báthory portrayed in the film.
 She notes the obvious, that the dream closely parallels the events of December 29, 1610, the day of the Countess’ arrest.
 A few have argued the series of scenes was never meant to be perceived as a dream (neither the director nor the screenwriter have revealed their intent).
 The sequence may be ordered as follows:

 The Descent: The Palatine’s men following a narrow, spiraling stairwell into the depth of the castle.
 They cover their mouths and noses against some horrible stench.